-The Yoga Crow Swerve is a popular style of shorts that is super durable with a luxurious feel to them.
+The Yoga Crow Swerve is a popular style of shorts that is super durable and luxurious.
 The Swerve is made with a soft, flexible fabric that is easy to move in but doesn’t feel bulky or get bunched up in the wrong areas.

-The boxer brief liner has excellent moisture-wicking and odor-fighting features as well as a four-way stretch that gives a bit of support but isn’t as strong as a compression garment.
+The boxer brief liner has excellent moisture-wicking and odor-fighting features and a four-way stretch that gives a bit of support but isn’t as strong as a compression garment.
 It makes for better breathability and more comfort, and you don’t have to wear boxers or briefs under this design.

 Available from Amazon